How to Analyze Your Games to Improve Your Opening Repertoire

 - Study model games and record typical plans, key moves, and common pawn structures.
 Note what middlegame structure each choice leads to - the Two Knights with 4.Ng5 reaches very different positions than 4.d3, and one may fit your style better than the other.

-- Cross-check with the Lichess Masters database (filter by rating and year) to confirm the line still scores well in 2020-2026 games, not just historical classics.
+- Cross-check with master games (filter by rating and year) to confirm the line still scores well in 2020-2026 games, not just historical classics.

-- Create separate repertoire databases for White and Black.
+- Create separate repertoire files for White and Black.

 - Save variations - not full games - keeping 1-2 main lines and 1-2 practical sidelines per opening.